moni-kishore-dhar/Problem-Solving-by-Assembly-Language/Case Converter ( Uppercase to Lowercase & Lowercase to Uppercase )/README.md

 # Case Converter ( Uppercase to Lowercase & Lowercase to Uppercase )
-This assembly code can convert a Character from lowercase to uppercase & from uppercase to lowercase.
+It is an assembly language program that can convert a character from lowercase to uppercase & from uppercase to lowercase.